Omnipotence8/playwright-typescript-framework/README.md

 # playwright-typescript-framework
-What Microsoft Playwright JS is and how it works Playwright by Microsoft did start as a fork of Puppeteer.
+What Microsoft Playwright JS is and how it works.

+Playwright by Microsoft did start as a fork of Puppeteer.
 Puppeteer is a node library to automate the chromium browsers with the JavaScript API

 --Capabilities: